Metropolis of Moldavia and Bukovina

 The Metropolis of Moldavia and Bucovina, in Iași, Romania, is a metropolis of the Romanian Orthodox Church.

 History

-The Metropolis of Moldavia was set up in 1386, and recognized in 1401, by the Ecumenical Patriarchate of Constantinople.
+The Metropolis of Moldavia was set up in 1386 and recognized in 1401 by the Ecumenical Patriarchate of Constantinople as the Metropolis of Moldo-Wallachia.
 It then united, in 1872, with the Metropolis of Ungro-Wallachia to form the Romanian Orthodox Church.

 Administration and structure

 The church is headed by the Archbishop of Iași and Metropolitan of Moldavia and Bucovina, Teofan Savu.

 It is divided into three archdioceses and one diocese.